Copyright © 2003 - 2006 DORSCH Consult

 five letter ("ar_JO") language code.

-In order to be used by gettext, the source files (dcmms.po) files have to be compiled to dcmms.mo files.
+In order to be used by gettext, the source files (dcmms.po

 Messages that have to be translated but are not included in the PHP